mmhapp/Side-Information-in-Drug-Target-Interaction-Prediction/README.md

 ## Complete Pipeline

 1. **Data Loading:** Loads drug-drug similarities (), target-target similarities (), and the interaction matrix ().
-2. **Scaling:** Features are normalized (e.g.,  scaled by 100,  converted to  values) to ensure optimal gradient descent/ALS performance.
+2. **Scaling:** Features are normalised (e.g.,  scaled by 100,  converted to  values) to ensure optimal gradient descent/ALS performance.
 3. **Cross-Validation:** Uses `KFold` (typically 10 folds) to ensure every drug-target pair is used for both training and testing.
 4. **Feature Concatenation:** Merges drug and target features into a single sparse matrix , with optional one-hot encoding for biological entities.
 5. **Validation & Training:** Performs hyperparameter tuning for  and trains the final FM model using Alternating Least Squares (ALS).